moveeleven-data/ledgerline/docs/testing_strategy.md

 - **Business-rule guards**
   Additional QueryPairs enforce non-negotiable rules like “no negative usage.”
 These are written so that any violating rows show up directly in the QuerySurge result grid for quick inspection.

-In practice I exercise this suite via a small script that runs `dbt run` and `dbt test` and then triggers `Ledgerline_Smoke_Suite` through the QuerySurge CLI.
-That keeps external validation close to the dbt pipeline today, and it’s the same pattern I would use to plug QuerySurge into a team’s orchestrator or CI/CD system in a production setting.
+I run this suite via a small script that runs `dbt run` and `dbt test` and then triggers `Ledgerline_Smoke_Suite` through the QuerySurge CLI.

 ![QuerySurge smoke suite passing](assets/querysurge_v2.jpg)